+This next step is pretty important.
+Move the skillet to a cooler part of the fire, and add the milk and cheese at the same time.
 If you add the milk by itself over direct heat, you might scald it.
 By moving the skillet and including the cheese, you’ll cool down the pan to keep that from happening.

 You’ll love this recipe so much, you’ll probably want to make it even when you’re not camping.
 Don’t worry, it can be made on a grill or stove top, too.